sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-offboarding.md

 #### People Ops tasks

-Prior to the teammates last day, the People Partner will
+Prior to the teammates last day, the People Partner is responsible for:

 - Schedule the teammate's profile termination in BambooHR.
 - Update the BambooHR reporting structure (if the departing teammate is a people manager)